 This course investigates at a more advanced level the complex representation of space on the two dimensional drawing plane.
 The focus is on issues such as figure and still life as well as personal and conceptual questions in aesthetics and in the larger culture.
 The student will work in a range of scales and with a range of drawing materials.

-Contemporary thinking about the art of the Middle Ages is often dominated by a long-standing prejudice and propensity to see it as somehow "backward," "simplistic," or lacking in intrinsic interest or value.
-However, a wealth of art historical scholarship over the past few decades has begun to recapture the ways a vast array of medieval art and architecture reflects the unique cultural and intellectual concerns, compelling religious, economic and political circumstances, and complex social challenges of a lengthy and fascinating stretch of European history.
-This seminar highlights significant "moments" and monuments of the long Middle Ages, with an eye to underscoring some of the incredible richness and sophistication of medieval artistic production from the beginnings of Christianity in the west through the Late Middle Ages, circa 500-1300, with a special eye to the social, historical and philosophical conditions in which a range of medieval art and architecture, was produced.
+Contemporary thinking about the art of the Middle Ages is all too often dominated by a long-standing prejudice and a propensity to see it as somehow ‘backward’ or lacking in intrinsic interest or value.
+Over the past few decades, however, a wealth of art historical scholarship has begun to recapture and highlight the ways a vast array of medieval art reflects the unique cultural and intellectual achievements,compelling religious, economic and political circumstances, and complex social challenges of a lengthy and fascinating stretch of European history.
+This upper-division seminar seeks to characterize and underscore the incredible richness and sophistication of medieval artistic production, from the beginnings of Christianity in the west through the Late Middle Ages, circa 500-1300, with a special eye to the social, historical and philosophical conditions in which a range of medieval art and architecture, was produced.

 Digital Literacy will introduce students to the practice and history of screen-based interactive design and web publishing using Dreamweaver, Flash, and introductory program languages.
 Course work will cover topics of interaction design, networked culture, and critical analysis of the use of technology in design and our everyday lives.